elileinkram/_feedstack_web/README.md

 We give people the tools to build their own ranking algorithms so they can make purpose-built feeds.

 Right now [Jasper](https://play.google.com/store/apps/details?id=com.jasper.jasper) is only available on [android](https://play.google.com/store/apps/details?id=com.jasper.jasper).
-We will release the ios version very soon.
+We will release the IOS version very soon.

 # How it works